Impressions from the Seahawks’ 17-15 preseason win against the Oakland Raiders

 What didn’t former Husky Ben Burr-Kirven do to make the Seahawks notice him?

-He had five tackles by halftime (and 12 by the end of the game), including a nine-yard sack on a fourth-and-goal play at the 1 when he sniffed out a rollout and got to Mike Glennon before he could get rid of the ball.
+He had five tackles by halftime (and 12 by the end of the game), including a 9-yard sack on a fourth-and-goal play at the 1 when he sniffed out a rollout and got to Mike Glennon before he could get rid of the ball.

 He also tipped a pass and came hard on another blitz in which he forced a hurried throw.
-Burr-Kirven was called for a penalty for landing squarely on the quarterback on the play.
-But Carroll will undoubtedly like the want-to.
+Burr-Kirven was called for a penalty for landing squarely on the quarterback on the play, but Carroll will undoubtedly like the want-to.

 “He had a huge game, a huge game,” Carroll said.
 “Making plays everywhere.”

-While Burr-Kirven played substantially, Shaquem Griffin — another young player trying to make the roster as a backup linebacker and special teamer — did not play at all on defense, though he was on special teams, making an early tackle on a punt before being sidelined when he re-aggravated a bruised knee.
+While Burr-Kirven played substantially, Shaquem Griffin — another young player trying to make the roster as a backup linebacker and special-teamer — did not play at all on defense, though he was on special teams, making an early tackle on a punt before being sidelined when he re-aggravated a bruised knee.

-Carroll said afterward Griffin will have an MRI on the knee to see what the issue is, leading to the idea that if he is going to be out long he could just go on the Injured Reserve list which might help clear out the linebacker logjam some.
+Carroll said afterward Griffin will have an MRI on the knee to see what the issue is, leading to the idea that if he is going to be out long he could just go on the injured reserve list, which might help clear out the linebacker logjam some.

 “It has persisted some,” Carroll said, saying the MRI will be done “just so we know what’s going on.
 It just hasn’t gotten well fast enough for us.”